rosmo-robot/rosmo-robot.github.io/software.md

 - Android app and Arduino for computer vision & AI
 - [https://www.openbot.org](https://www.openbot.org/research)

 ## C++/ Arduino software

 Status: Doesn't exist yet,
 Might be interesting to do something with [Arduino Mecanum](https://github.com/StormingMoose/DroneBot-Workshop-Mecanum-for-L9110S) and maybe [Smartcar Shield](https://github.com/platisd/smartcar_shield?tab=readme-ov-file#software) at some point.
 Perhaps building on this [C reference document](https://github.com/rosmo-robot/modern-robotics-I-course/blob/main/Introductory%20C%20Programming%20Reference.md)

 ##  Possible learning journey

 -   Assemble 2WD bot
 -   Drive 2WD bot with Microblocks remote control from Android
 -   try to make the robot drive in a straight line
 -   Configure the encoders in microblocks and try again
--   Add a VLX053xx sensor, in microblocks do bump & run
+-   Add a pair of mechanical bump sensors, in microblocks do bump & run
 -   Add a sharpie - Draw a straight line on a large piece of paper
 -   Draw your initials
+-   Add a pair of line sensors, follow a line
 -   Add 2x wheels to make a 4wd bot
 -   Configure Microblocks to run 4WD
 -   Try and make it go in a straight line again